guildxyz/guild-pin-contract/docs/metadata-storage.md

 # Metadata storage

 Metadata can be stored in different ways.
-We've currently decided to store them on IPFS, but it has certain limitations.
+For now, we've decided to store them on IPFS, but it has certain limitations.
 Let's explore the alternatives.

 ## Options